RBGKew/bioinfo-utils/docs/cluster/cluster-tips.md

-Having carried out these preparations, you should have a basis to expect your analysis process to yield valid results, and a good handle to estimate how long it will take.
-So go ahead and submit your job -- at the time of writing this, the `slurm` queueing system is the mechanism provided to do that.
+Having carried out these preparations, you should have a basis to expect your analysis process to yield valid results, and a good handle to estimate how long it will take as a function of the number of cores you request.

+If you only need a small fraction of the cores on the cluster, just go ahead and submit your job.
+At the time of writing this, we have 2 nodes with 88 cores each and use the `slurm` queue management system, so requesting up to 22 CPUs in a one-task job is probably ok.
+If you need more resources, it's a good idea to check the general load of the cluster and to get in touch with the cluster user community.

-Good luck with your analysis, and please let us know if you have any suggestions to improve or add to these tips.
+Good luck with your analysis.
+If you have any suggestions to improve or add to these tips, general questions, and interesting results and experiences to share, please join us on Tuesdays, 11:00, for Biscuits & Bioinformatics in the Jodrell coffee room.